In the Family Module, double-click in the Patient Info area.

 - Employer: Enter the patient's employer.
 When entered, the employer is automatically inserted into new insurance plans for the patient.

 Email and Phone

 - Same for entire family: If checked, and you change email or phone information for the patient, the information will also change for all existing family members.
 If this box is checked for other family members, and you create a new family member, email and phone information is not copied.
-If you check it when adding a new family member, any changes made will be applied to all other family members.
+If you check it when adding a new family member, any changes made will be applied to all other family members, including removing current information if left blank.
 This does not apply to the Text OK status.

 - Wireless: The patient's wireless phone number.
 Phone numbers automatically format as you type.